Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Administration
 ..............

-A special Orge client exists for server administration: the orge_admin module.
+A special Orge client exists for server administration: the ``orge_admin`` module.

-stop/shutdown/deconnection
+It allows to start/stop an Orge instance, or to connect/disconnect users, etc.

 Monitoring Data
 ...............

-Connections to the Orge server - whether they are successful or not - are traced and stored in database.
+Connections to the Orge server - whether they are successful or not - are traced and stored in the Orge database.

 Several informations about each incoming client are gathered: